seldasen/CapStoneProject_2025/README.md

 *I wanted to work on regions, but I only had country names.
 My first hypothesis was to compare only Asia and Europe, so I ignored the other countries.
 As the project progressed, I realized that I had not included the other regions when I wanted to see different regions.
 I went back and adjusted it to include all regions.

+## Future Plan

+In the future, by adding additional data, detailed results such as the following can be obtained.

+✅ Public Policy & Governance:

+Governments can use happiness data to evaluate the impact of policies on well-being.
+Example: Tracking how GDP growth or social programs influence happiness scores.

+✅ Business & Workplace Well-being:

+Companies can analyze happiness trends to improve employee satisfaction and productivity.
+Example: Identifying how work-life balance initiatives affect happiness in different countries.

+✅ Healthcare & Mental Well-being:

+Researchers can assess the impact of healthcare access and mental health support on national happiness.
+Example: Analyzing Healthy Life Expectancy vs. Happiness Scores across nations.

+✅ Economic Development & Sustainability:

+Happiness data can help track the effectiveness of economic policies beyond GDP metrics.
+Example: Countries with strong social support systems often rank higher in happiness.

 ## Main Data Analysis Libraries

 * Pandas:

 Purpose: Data manipulation and analysis, especially for handling tabular data (CSV files, dataframes) and performing operations like filtering, grouping, and aggregation.